+j.
 General Limitation Income

-General limitation income is income from sources outside the United States that does not fall into one of the above categories.
+General limitation income is income that does not fall into one of the above categories.
 Common examples include:

-- Wages, salary, and overseas allowances of an individual as an employee. - Income earned in the active conduct of a trade or business that does not fall into one of the other separate categories. - Gains from the sale of inventory or depreciable property used in a trade or business that do not fall into one of the other separate categories.
+- Wages, salary, and overseas allowances of an individual as an employee. - Income earned in the active conduct of a trade or business that does not fall into one of the above categories. - Gains from the sale of inventory or depreciable property used in a trade or business that do not fall into one of the above categories.